umr-se/Invoice-Text-Extract/README.md

 # Invoice Text Extract

-A backend script to extract text from invoice documents using PaddleOCR and store the extracted data as JSON and CSV files.
+A backend script runs on colab which extract text from invoice documents using PaddleOCR and store the extracted data as JSON and CSV files.

 ## Features